6 hidden-veggie meal hacks to fill their little bellies with goodness

 The last thing you want to worry about is how your fussy eaters are going to get all the essential vitamins and minerals that their growing bodies need.

-To help ensure you've got a table full of satisfied tummies every night, these meal hacks show you how to pack kids' meals full of veggies, without them noticing – win, win!
+To help ensure you’ve got a table full of satisfied tummies every night, Kylie from Kidgredients shares her top tips for packing kids’ meals full of veggies, without them noticing – win, win!

 Add your kid’s favourite veggies in with their favourite afternoon snacks.
 For example, rather than having ham and cheese pastry rolls, why not try a ham, cheese AND zucchini pastry roll or pack your pork spring rolls with seasonal veggies.